 Beasley emphasizes the importance of visionary leadership, encouraging tech leaders to set ambitious goals that inspire the team toward innovation and industry disruption.
 A clear vision guides teams through uncertainty, fostering a culture that embraces change.

-Tech leaders can encourage teams to think beyond immediate solutions, fostering a culture where brainstorming sessions welcome innovative ideas.
+Tech leaders must encourage disruptive innovation by fostering a culture of continuous learning and experimentation, ensuring that teams stay agile and responsive to market shifts.
 This allows for the exploration of unconventional approaches that might lead to groundbreaking products or features.

 Lesson 2: Continuous Learning for Technological Advancements